 Rice Pudding Brûlée

 The Chef grew up watching her grandma make this rice pudding on every Sunday lunch and family celebration.
 It's her favourite dessert since she was a child.
-What makes it special is that it Is made with egg yolks and a Portuguese short-grain rice called carolino.
+What makes it special is that it is made with egg yolks and a Portuguese short-grain rice called carolino.
 This one takes cinnamon, lemon zest and vanilla, but the rice pudding is a white canvas so you can get creative and use any other flavours that are in season.

 Add <quantity>½<unit>cup</unit></quantity> of carolino rice to a pot and cover with water 3 fingers above the rice.
 Add a pinch of salt and cover with the lid.
 Cook over medium heat until the water is mostly absorbed